Steve--Hunter/dialogflow-trivia-game-nodejs/README.md

 1. Deploy the fulfillment webhook provided in the `functions` folder using [Google Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) and the static resources needed by the project using [Firebase Hosting](https://firebase.google.com/docs/hosting/):
     1. Follow the instructions to [install the Firebase CLI](https://firebase.google.com/docs/hosting/quickstart#install-the-firebase-cli).
     1. Run `firebase init`, and select to configure `Hosting` and `Functions`.
 Select the project you've previously created in the Actions on Google Console as default project.
 In the configuration wizard, accept all the default choices.
     1. Edit the database data with questions (questions.json) and prompts (prompts.json).
-Generate a private key using Firebase Settings/Service Accounts, and edit `functions/database.js` with the path to the JSON cert file.
-Now populate the database: `node database.js`
+Generate a private key using Firebase Settings/Service Accounts, and edit `functions/database.js` with the:
+      - path to the JSON cert file.
+      - database name databaseURL:, from Firebase - Project Settings - Service Accounts (Node.js option) Now populate the database: `node database.js` (may need to update to the latest firebase-functions SDK by running "npm i --save firebase-functions@latest" inside your functions folder)
     1. Run `firebase deploy` and take note of the endpoint where the fulfillment webhook has been published.
 It should look like `Function URL (triviaGame): https://us-central1-YOUR_PROJECT.cloudfunctions.net/triviaGame`.
 The command will also deploy the static assets at `https://us-central1-YOUR_PROJECT.cloudfunctions.net/`.
 1. Go back to the Dialogflow console and select *Fulfillment* from the left navigation menu.
 Enable *Webhook*, set the value of *URL* to the `Function URL` from the previous step, then click *Save*.
 1. Select *Integrations* from the left navigation menu and open the *Settings* menu for Actions on Google.
-1. Click *Test*.
+1. Click *Test* - note, if testing multiple Google Actions, only *one* can be the test app - find the one that is currently chosen, and disable testing (click on the device icon in the web simulator)
 1. Click *View* to open the Actions on Google simulator.
 1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.